Ballistic’s 10 List of the Most Famous Movie Guns

-Here is a compilation of the absolute 10 best bad-ass movie guns of all times.
+Here is a compilation of the absolute 10 most famous movie guns of all time.
 These guns aren’t just ready for their close-up, they deserve top billing with the overpaid action stars.

 Inside was a modified Military Armament Corporation Model 10, more commonly known as a MAC-10.
 The sound effects from the M134 Minigun were used to suggest the high rate of fire.
 Reloading the gun would be difficult, but that didn’t seem to be a worry for El Mariachi or his compatriots.